oprogramador/plezuro_js/README.md

-This is Plezuro programming language.
+This is the Plezuro programming language.

-Currenty it is compiled to JavaScript.
+Currently, it is compiled into JavaScript.

 Documentation: https://plezuro.herokuapp.com/